Mowje/hpka/README.md

 ### HPKA Key rotation

 The user sends a signed HPKA-Req header with the corresponding actionType value.
 In addition to that, he sends an other HPKA-Req payload with the containing the new key and with the same actionType value in a "HPKA-NewKey" field.
-This field is signed by both the acutal key and the new key, and the signatures are respectively sent on "HPKA-NewKeySignature" and "HPKA-NewKeySignature2" fields.
+This field is signed by both the actual key and the new key, and the signatures are respectively sent on "HPKA-NewKeySignature" and "HPKA-NewKeySignature2" fields.
 The HTTP response is a "normal" one (ie, status code = 200) if it succeeds.

 ## Libraries